Bugging In vs Bugging Out: Have you Planned for Both Options?

 One of the most commonly asked questions that I receive has to do with the topic of Bugging Out.
 While some of our readers have managed to escape the trappings of the big city, most of our readers still live in highly populated urban areas.
-These are often the people who want to know how to Bug Out into the Wilderness once the SHTF.
+Unfortunately, most of the emails that I receive from people who live in these Urban Death traps, often asks questions like “How do I Bug Out into the Wilderness once the SHTF.”

-While bugging out is a real possibility that you may some day face, I would never advice anyone just bug out into the wilderness.
+While bugging out is a real possibility that you may someday face, I would never advise anyone to just bug out into the wilderness.
 For even the most diehard outdoorsman, living in the wilderness full-time is something that most of us would never advise doing.
 In my opinion, you’re setting yourself up for disaster, and it’s not a realistic survival plan that anyone should have in mind.

 Bugging Out without a Place to go is Not a Plan, It’s a Death Sentence!